datahubio/datahub-cloud-template-dataset/docs/README.md

 # What to do after that

-Once you published our template and you got an idea of how this works, you have several options on how to continue:
+Once you published our template and you got an idea of how this works, you have several options on how to customize it:

 ```mermaid
   graph TD